CarpentryConnect/carpentryconnect.org/CONTRIBUTING.md

 <section class="intro">
 	<p>
-		When contributing to this CarpentryConnect Website repository, please first discuss the change you wish to make with this repository's maintainers via <a href="/issues">this repository's issue tracker</a> or <a href ="mailto:community@carpentries.org">email</a> before dedicating time to make big, time-consuming changes.
+		When contributing to this CarpentryConnect Website repository, please first discuss the change you wish to make with this repository's maintainers via <a href="https://github.com/CarpentryConnect/carpentryconnect.org/issues">this repository's issue tracker</a> or <a href ="mailto:community@carpentries.org">email</a> before dedicating time to make big, time-consuming changes.
 	</p>
 </section>

+Is anything missing from this first version of our CarpentryConnect Planning Kit?
+Email [community@carpentries.org](mailto:community@carpentries.org) or open an issue on the [CarpentryConnect Planning Kit repository](https://github.com/CarpentryConnect/carpentryconnect.org) on GitHub and we will work together to improve the resource.
+Community contributions are also welcome.
+You can find sections to contribute to, and information on how to start contributing in the [contributing section](/contributing/) of the CarpentryConnect Planning Kit.

 ## About the Code Base